 - Though Rutledge's insistence that the vote should be unanimous is portrayed as another tactic to kill the bid for independence, Hancock agrees with him and casts the tiebreaker vote in favor of unanimity.
 He explains this is because to do otherwise would force the loyalist states to fight the independent ones, putting the new nation on a foundation of fratricide and immediately branding the new nation with "the Mark of Cain."

 - Jerk with a Heart of Gold: Adams.
 He does have a heart of gold.
 Somewhere.
-For instance, he really does love his wife, and he really does want the best for his country and its people.
-He's just... not that nice about it.
+For instance, he really does love his wife, even if he makes fun of her for being pigeon-toed.
+And he really does want the best for his country and its people.
+Unfortunately, he's also pedantic, condescending, and a loose cannon, endangering the vote for independence even as he stumps for it.

 - Rutledge's song "Molasses to Rum" plants him firmly in ham territory.